YottaDB/YDBDoc/MessageRecovery/errors.rst

 NONUTF8LOCALE, Locale has character encoding (cccc) which is not compatible with UTF-8 character set

-Run Time Error: This error is reported by YottaDB when it recognizes that the LC_CTYPE locale category cccc (as shown by the UNIX locale command) does not use UTF-8 character encoding when ydb_chset is "UTF-8".
+Run Time Error: This error is reported by a YottaDB process in UTF-8 mode when the LC_CTYPE locale category cccc (as reported by the :code:`locale` command) does not use UTF-8 character encoding.

-Action: Set the environment variable LC_CTYPE to a Unicode locale name with UTF-8 character encoding.
-Note that LC_ALL, if defined, overrides LC_CTYPE.
+Action: Set the locale to one whose locale setting LC_CTYPE is a Unicode locale name with UTF-8 character encoding.
 The name of the locale varies between different UNIX platforms, but mostly in the form of <lang>_<country>.<charset>, where each element (without the angular brackets) has the form shown below:

 - <lang> is the language code in lower case (such as en, or de).
 - <country> is the country name in upper case (such as US, GB)
 - <charset> is the character set encoding (such as UTF-8, ISO8859-1)

-Refer to the operating system manuals for the specific details of available locale names on the system.
+Refer to the operating system manuals for the specific details of locales available on the system.

 -----------------
 NOPERCENTY